 There’s been a lot said about how modern technology extends the workday, making it so that we’re always on the clock.
 While that may be true, technology can also make us more productive.
-Whether it’s setting up an email filter to keep your inbox spam free, or using an app like Evernote to organize information you’re going to need again, technology isn’t always bad.
+Whether it’s setting up an email filter to keep your inbox spam-free, or using an app like Evernote to organize information you’re going to need again, technology isn’t always bad.
 Used properly, it can save a lot of time.

-11. They don’t ignore their snail mail.
+11. An organized person doesn’t ignore their snail mail.

 For this one, we go back to the “touch it once” philosophy.
 For most of us, there’s not a lot of snail mail these days that we actually look forward to.
 But ignoring it can cause problems, especially when it comes to things like bills and tax notifications.
 Just go ahead and open it, and take care of it as soon as it arrives; otherwise, you’ll end up digging under the sofa cushions searching for that overdue bill.